Deltares/hydromt/docs/user_guide/model_config.rst

 ..
 NOTE::

-    The HydroMT configuration file used to be in ini format, this will be deprecated in the future.
+    The HydroMT configuration file used to be in ini format, this has been deprecated and can no longer be used.
     The new format (supported from version 0.7.1) is a yaml file, which is more flexible and easier to read and write.

 ..
 NOTE::